lambdamoses/blog/content/post/resources.md

 [Big Questions Online](https://www.bigquestionsonline.com) This is the sister site of The New Atlantis.
 On this site are articles on big questions, such as religious freedom, free will, problem of evil, and philosophy of science, as well as a summary of the discussion in response to those articles.
 This site also shares relevant posts from other sites.

 #### Christianity
 [BioLogos](https://biologos.org) Website of organization founded by [Francis Collins](https://www.nih.gov/about-nih/who-we-are/nih-director) to answer questions on Christianity and the theory of evolution.
-Now it also has blog posts on this topic and its own conference.
+Now it also has blog posts on this topic, its own conference, and a [podcast](https://biologos.org/language-of-god-podcast).

 [Center for Theology and the Natural Sciences](http://www.ctns.org/index.html) Part of the Graduate Theological Union in San Francisco and Berkeley.
 This institute focuses on Christian theology, and has an academic journal [Theology and Science](https://www.tandfonline.com/toc/rtas20/current).